 Because it takes place internally, nerve damage typically isn’t visible to the naked eye right after the crash.
 You may not even be aware there is a serious problem until several days after the fact.
 That’s why your first order of business after law enforcement comes to the scene should be to visit the emergency room.
 If nerve damage isn’t discovered and dealt with quickly, it can lead to permanent and life-altering repercussions.
 When caught early, however, many types of nerve damage can be treated.

-Symptoms of nerve damage may appear shortly after the crash or in the days and weeks ahead, such as:
+Symptoms of nerve damage may appear shortly following a car accident or in the days and weeks ahead, such as:

 - Pain that radiates or shoots from specific nerve endings